imKarthikeyanK/my-portfolio-site/README.md

 ## Recommendations

 Recommandations and critisims are welcome.
-Please feel free to recommend any improvements
+Please feel free to recommend any improvements.